 What Is Involved With Gum Grafting Surgery?

-To complete the free gingival gum graft, Dr. Zadeh must remove tissue from any infected area, clearing a place for the new, healthy tissue.
-During surgery, gum tissue is removed from the palate of your mouth or another healthy area, and reattached to the site of the recessed gums.
-Dr. Zadeh will then place a periodontal dressing over the grafted area to let it heal.
-Patients must not touch, brush, or chew on the newly grafted area for at least two weeks, when the dressing is removed.
-At that time, Dr. Zadeh will analyze his work and discuss the results of the procedure with you.
+When you receive a free gingival gum graft, Dr. Zadeh will remove tissue from any infected area.
+During surgery, a healthy section of gum tissue will be removed from the palate of your mouth or another area and be reattached to the site of the recessed gums.
+A periodontal dressing will be placed over the graft site to help it heal.
+Patients must not touch, brush or chew on the newly grafted area for at least two weeks until the dressing is removed.
+Dr. Zadeh will then analyze the results of the procedure and discuss them with you.

 If you have gingivitis or periodontal disease and believe that a free gingival graft in Beverly Hills, California, might be right for you, call our office at 310-273-9919 and schedule a consultation with our dentist.
 Dr. Zadeh and his team will be happy to discuss your options with you.